Structural biology of extracellular matrix

-Collagens are the major structural proteins of vertebrates.
-However, they also serve as ligands of two unusual receptor tyrosine kinases, DDR1 and DDR2, which are dysregulated in many cancers.
+Collagens are the major structural proteins of vertebrates, but they also serve as ligands of two unusual receptor tyrosine kinases, DDR1 and DDR2, which are dysregulated in many cancers.
 In collaboration with Birgit Leitinger (National Heart and Lung Institute), we defined the structural basis of sequence-specific collagen recognition by DDRs (Carafoli et al, 2009) and determined the structure of the complete DDR ectodomain (Carafoli et al, 2012).
 These results have helped formulate a mechanism for transmembrane signalling by DDRs.
 More recently, we revealed the mechanism of kinase autoinhibition in DDRs (Sammon et al, 2020).

 The degradation of collagens is carried out by matrix metalloproteinases (MMPs).
 In collaboration with Hideaki Nagase (Kennedy Institute of Rheumatology) and Richard Farndale (University of Cambridge), we determined the long-elusive structure of MMP-1 bound to a triple-helical collagen-like peptide, which revealed how the enzyme is targeted to the unique cleavage site in fibrillar collagens (Manka et al, 2012).
 We also determined the structure of an endocytic receptor (Endo180) that clears the collagen fragments generated by MMPs (Paracuellos et al, 2015).